 - Money Tree

 - Philodendron ‘Pink Princess’

 Larger, older plants are more expensive to buy, but keep in mind that live plants are better at helping maintain humidity than artificial alternatives.

 How often do veiled chameleons need to eat?

 Veiled chameleons are insectivores.
 This means that they only eat insects.
 Here’s a basic feeding schedule:

-- Babies (0-3 months) — As much as they can eat, 1x/day
+- Juveniles (0-9 months) — As much as they can eat, every day

-- Adults (>9 months) — 2-3 bugs, every other day
+- Adults (>9 months) — 4-5 bugs, every other day

 Make sure to offer a wide variety of insects, not just one or two different kinds!
 This helps ensure that your chameleon is getting balanced nutrition and a source of sensory enrichment.